 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Your child should not take aspirin or medicines that contain aspirin (such as cold medicines) for 6 weeks after receiving this vaccine.
-Carefully check the label of any pain, headache, or cold medicine you give to your child to be sure it does not contain aspirin or salicylic acid.
+- Your child should not take aspirin or medicines that contain aspirin (including cold medicines) for 6 weeks after receiving this vaccine.

 Warnings While Using This Medicine